tilden/tilden.github.io/projects/timestyle.md

 > "How can I make the watch show 24 hour time?"

-This, however, had nothing to do with my watchface; 24-hour time is an option on the *Pebble itself*!
+This, however, had nothing to do with my watchface; 24-hour time is an option on the Pebble itself!
 However, many users apparently expected there to be an option here, and there simply wasn't one.
 I even discussed this with other attendees at the [2015 Pebble Developer Retreat](https://developer.pebble.com/community/events/developer-retreat-2015/), and found that I was not the only one bombarded with this type of request; one developer I spoke with had even set up an automatic email responder for these requests!
 I wondered if there was a better way, so I tested an incredibly simple solution: I added a brief bit of help text to the settings page mentioning how to change your watch to 24 hour time–the emails essentially vanished!

 ## Conclusion